line/line-platform-feedback/README.md

 ### Why can't I save or forward videos that are sent from my bot?

 This feature is not supported on the Messaging API.
 Users can only play videos that are sent from a bot, they cannot download or forward the videos to other users.

+### Why doesn't my audio, video, or image message display properly on Android devices?

+The Android LINE app does not currently support Server Name Indication (SNI).
+As a result, audio, video, and image messages that are hosted on a server that uses SNI may not be displayed properly.
+Our team is planning to fix this in a future release.

+You can check if the server you are hosting your media on supports SNI using [SSL Labs's SSL Test](https://www.ssllabs.com/ssltest/).

 ## Other